 GTFS (General Transit Feed Specification) is a standard format used to describe public transportation schedules and related geographic information.
 GTFS feeds enable software applications to provide passengers with accurate and up-to-date transit information, including real-time arrival and departure times, trip planning, and other useful data.

-Transit companies must provide GTFS feeds to ensure their data is easily accessible to the public.
+So in my opinion, transit companies must provide GTFS feeds to ensure their data is easily accessible to the public.
 It is essential to register these datasets on the MobilityData GTFS Feed Registry – a centralized platform that aggregates GTFS feeds from all over the world.
 Registering datasets ensures their validity and enhances their discoverability, providing valuable information to passengers who use different transportation modes.
 Additionally, the policy should describe all aggregation platforms on all administrative levels (e.g. municipality, county, country) where the feed URLs must be registered.

 Ensure data freshness, validity, and accessibility information

-GTFS feeds must contain all possible accessibility information, including the type of vehicle, wheelchair accessibility, level boarding, and real-time information.
+I think that GTFS feeds must contain all possible accessibility information, including the type of vehicle, wheelchair accessibility, level boarding, and real-time information.
 These details help individuals with mobility challenges and those who rely on transit to travel comfortably.

+A policy should also contain quality requirements and explicitly regulate what happens if these requirements are not met.
 It is important to ensure that the feeds are valid, meaning they adhere to the GTFS specification.
 Transit companies must update feeds regularly to reflect any changes in their routes, schedules, or service disruptions, and ensure that data is correct, consistent, and easily accessible.
 Real-time data should also be provided where possible, as it enables passengers to make informed travel decisions.

 A transit policy that does not enforce GTFS data validity as a law will lead to feeds being provided, but at varying quality – and in the worst case unusable for app developers.